rma97/P1-Gruppe312A/README.md

-git merge [branch name] | This command merges the specified branch’s history into the current branch. git push origin master | This command sends the committed changes of master branch to your remote repository. git push origin [branch] | This command sends the branch commits to your remote repository. git push –all origin | This command pushes all branches to your remote repository. git pull | This command fetches and merges changes on the remote server to your working directory.
+git merge [branch name] | This command merges the specified branch’s history into the current branch. git push origin master | This command sends the committed changes of master branch to your remote repository. git push origin [branch] | This command sends the branch commits to your remote repository. git pull origin load_balancer | This command pulls the branch commits to your local branch. git push –all origin | This command pushes all branches to your remote repository. git pull | This command fetches and merges changes on the remote server to your working directory.